linus-md/pendulum/readme.md

 ### Usage

 To use this package without installing it modify the following command and execute it in the terminal.
+It is necessary to have a working Sage installation.

 ```bash
 export PYTHONPATH="${PYTHONPATH}:/user/path/pendulum"